maf946/IST-220-Labs/Lab4/Lab4Instructions.md

 * We’ll be using the **nmap** port scanner.
 Make sure to read the following sections of the textbook, which describe nmap:
     * In chapter 3.2, in a “Focus On Security: Port Scanning” section
     * The end of chapter 3.5.6
 * Now that you’re trained in the art and science of nmap, it’s safe for you to install it.
-Go ahead and run `sudo apt install nmap`.
+Go ahead and run `sudo apt install nmap` if you're using Ubuntu on Windows; if you're on the Mac, [download nmap](https://nmap.org/download.html#macosx), run the installer, and then use nmap from the terminal.

 ### When you’re acting as the server…